txt/se24fall/docs/tests.md

   - Maybe TDD's "success" was just  that it happened at the same time that everyone stopped doing "C" and started using more interactive incremental development tools (e.g. Pyhton)

-## Handling Large Test Suites
+## Large Test Suites: Test Case Prioriization

+Regression testing:

+- Regression testing is re-running functional and non-functional tests to ensure that previously developed and tested software still performs as expected

-Can not retest everything.
+But for very large test suites, cannot retest everything.
 What to do?
 Test selectively:

 - Some input clusters relate to new functionality
   - The Elbaum heuristic from Elbaum, Rothermel, and Penix.